agibalov/aws-experiment/aws-beanstalk-experiment/README.md

-Host Spring Boot java app on AWS Beanstalk
+Host Spring Boot java app on AWS Beanstalk and let it use an RDS Postgres

 * `./gradlew clean bootRepackage`
 * `./tool.sh deploy`